shieldshunter/Trebro_Parts_AuthTest/README.md

-# minimal-zea-viewer
+# minimal-authentication-page

 This is a minimal sample application built using Vite, TypeScript, HTML, and WebComponents.
-It is a simple sample that shows how to load and render various file formats, while providing a simple tree view to explore the model structure.
+It is a simple authentication page which uses email whitelisting to dynamically display form components.
+Uses Password Hashing as well as Azure Blobs for storage.
+Authentication leads to an Iframe containing Parts Manual data.

 ## Running the demo